 If you search whether a VPN (virtual private network) can increase your internet speeds, you’ll probably find a lot of conflicting information.
 Here’s the deal: Some ISPs (internet service providers) will throttle bandwidth based on certain activities, such as hitting a soft data cap or streaming services like Netflix and YouTube.
 If you have evidence that your ISP is throttling bandwidth like this, a VPN can help by hiding your activity so the ISP doesn’t have the data it needs to make throttling decisions.

-Improving your Internet package will also get you increased bandwidth.
+Improving your internet package will also get you increased bandwidth.
 You’ll indeed be paying more, but you’ll get the upside of an automatic upgrade, without the inconvenient test period.
-Ask your provider about any relevant sales and specials—just remember to check the details before agreeing.
-Remember, too, that you might not achieve the same speeds advertised.
-You can verify the quality of your upgrade by executing an Internet speed test test after installment.
+Ask your provider about any relevant sales and specials — just remember to check the details before agreeing.
+Remember, too, that you might not achieve the same speeds as advertised.
+You can verify the quality of your upgrade by executing an internet speed test after installment.

-Because of the COVID-19 pandemic, several Internet companies are getting rid of data cap restrictions.
+Following the coronavirus, several internet companies are getting rid of data cap restrictions.
 Most internet providers are in a fervent race to satisfy growing demands for faster internet speeds, so optimization in internet services should compensate for higher prices your provider may now charge you.
 You should make a conscious effort to inquire whether increased prices get you increased speed.

 - Best router deals: Save on mesh networks and Wi-Fi 6 routers